jersson/demo-folder-structure/README.md

 $ npm install
 ```

-## How to run in your local environment
+## How to run on your local environment
 ```
 $ npm run local
 ```